cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ~~~~~~~~~~~

-The DER encoding of the above certificate is 314 bytes
+The DER encoding of the above certificate is 314 bytes.

 ~~~~~~~~~~~
 308201363081DEA003020102020301F50D300A06082A8648CE3D040302301631